 WHAT IS BLOOD GLUCOSE?

 Let’s start here.
 Blood glucose (also called blood sugar) is our main source of energy.
 We get it from the foods we eat.
 From cereal to carrots, our body uses that sugar for energy.
 Our bodies break down—or convert—most carbohydrates into glucose.
 With the help of a hormone called insulin, glucose travels into the cells of the body where it can be used for energy.
 However, this doesn’t work as smoothly for a woman with insulin resistance.
-Instead, that sugar builds up in the blood and doesn’t shuttled where it needs to go: our cells.
+Instead, that sugar builds up in the blood and isn’t shuttled where it needs to go: our cells.

 a pancreas in overdrive

 When sugar can’t enter our cells, the pancreas pumps out more insulin.
-And it keeps making more insulin to get our cells respond.
+And it keeps making more insulin to get our cells to respond.
 Inevitably, the pancreas can’t keep up.
 Blood sugar keeps rising.
 Eventually, cells stop responding and they become insulin resistant.
 It’s a rather vicious cycle.
 However, not all hope is lost!
 Defeating insulin resistance is challenging, but there are ways to make the body’s cells more receptive to insulin.
 Along with staying active and getting proper sleep, eating balanced meals is probably the best way to combat insulin resistance.

 What Is Insulin resistance?